Skip to main content

 Whether our teams work from home, in the office, or are out on the road, it is important to us that everyone gives their best.
 For those teams whose presence on-site isn't a strict requirement, this also means they can work from wherever they achieve the best results.
 We call this Smart Work — a global concept designed to assist our teams in finding the ideal balance in today's modern hybrid work setting.

 At Bosch, Smart Work is about more than just remote working: with Smart Work, teams continuously shape how, when and where they collaborate.
 This gives them more flexibility and autonomy.
-The foundation for this is both trust in our teams and the shared belief that it's not presence but performance that matters.
+The foundation for this is both trust in our teams and the shared belief that it's performance that matters.
 We're all about business and results.

 Since not every task can always be done remotely, Smart Work is not a one-size-fits-all model.
 Implementation varies from team to team: that is why the Smart Work concept enables our teams to decide together with the leader how they want to shape their collaboration.
 Only they know best which way of working suit them and their tasks, and how to achieve the best results.
 A range of new digital tools and concepts facilitate this new way of working and collaborating.
 The role of the physical office has changed — it has taken on a new significance as an important space for creative cooperation and personal interaction.
 This is underpinned by new design concepts that meet associates’ changing needs.
 With Smart Work, we’ve combined the best of both worlds.